varemenos/codemagic/README.md

 ## About

 __[Codemagic.gr](http://codemagic.gr) is a powerful online code editor for web development__!
-It's open-source and it follows the philosophy of client-side and fast execution.
+It's open-source and follows the philosophy of client-side/fast execution.
 It's built for creative people who do a lot of web-related experiments and want to test stuff in real-time without the hassle of preparing project files and whatnot.
 It is also a great place for people to come and learn various web-technologies like HTML, CSS, JS and their derivatives.

 ## Features

 ### Language support

-* Markup: HTML, Markdown
+* Markup: HTML, Markdown, Jade
-* Stylesheet: CSS, LESS, SASS
+* Stylesheet: CSS, LESS, SASS (sasslib)
 * Script: Javascript, CoffeeScript

 ### Language wishlist

-* Markup: HAML, Slim, Jade
+* Markup: HAML, Slim
 * Stylesheet: Stylus

 ### Highlights